Brad Berry: Coaching career

-After hanging up his skates, Berry returned to North Dakota as an assistant coach just after the team had won its seventh National Title.
+After his retirement from professional hockey, Berry returned to North Dakota as an assistant coach just after the team had won its seventh national title.
 Berry stayed with the team for six seasons before taking an AHL assistant coaching position with the Manitoba Moose.
-After a two-year term, Berry was a scout for the Vancouver Canucks for another two seasons before returning behind the bench as an assistant for the Columbus Blue Jackets.
+After a two-year term with the team, Berry worked as a scout for the Vancouver Canucks for another two seasons before returning behind the bench as an assistant for the Columbus Blue Jackets.
 In his second year with Columbus, the Jackets had a disastrous season that saw head coach Scott Arniel fired at the midway point.
 While another assistant, Todd Richards, was given the reins, Berry left and returned once more to Grand Forks for his second stint as an assistant with his alma mater.

-After three years Berry was named head coach for the University of North Dakota when Dave Hakstol was hired to coach of the Philadelphia Flyers.
-In his premier season Berry became the first coach in NCAA history to lead his team to a National Title in his inaugural campaign.
+After three years as an assistant, Berry was named head coach for the University of North Dakota when his predecessor Dave Hakstol was hired as head coach of the Philadelphia Flyers.
+In his first season as head coach, Berry became the first head coach in NCAA history to lead their team to a national title in their first season in the role.
 Berry was fired on March 23, 2025 following his tenth season with the team.

+Berry was reported to be the leading candidate to replace Ryan Ward as head coach of the Youngstown Phantoms in July 2026, but walked away from the position after contract negotiations failed.